Early (Absentee) Voting

 - Signature of an oath that you are eligible to vote in the state of Minnesota

 You can apply for a ballot any time during the year, except on Election Day.
 If you plan to vote through the mail, remember to leave time for election officials to mail your ballot, and for you to complete and return it on or before Election Day.

 Can I have applications sent automatically?

 You can have paper applications sent to you before each election.
-Complete and return the Minnesota Recurring Absentee Ballot Application (PDF) to Hennepin County Elections to have an absentee ballot automatically mailed to you before each election.
-Applications are mailed at least 60 days before an election.
+Complete and return the Minnesota Recurring Absentee Ballot Application (PDF) to Hennepin County Elections to have an absentee ballot automatically mailed to you 60 days before each election.

 Return your ballot

 Once you receive your ballot, read and follow the instructions carefully.
 For your ballot to count, remember the following:

 - If you are not registered to vote at the time you apply for a ballot you will be sent a voter registration application with your ballot.
 You will need a witness to sign your white signature envelope and verify which proof of residence you used to register to vote.
 The witness can be either a registered Minnesota voter or a notary.
 Please note that city elections staff can only serve as a witness for ballots that are requested and completed in person at city hall.